-Imagine the money you could save from hiring a sales, a truck driver and a clerk for the medium term.
-However, please hire if your business is growing at a rate beyond your own ability to run as a one man operation.
+Imagine the money you could save from hiring sales, a truck driver and a clerk for the medium term.
+However, please hire if your business is growing at a rate beyond your own ability to run as a one-man operation.

 As you scale your business, try to minimize your fixed cost from escalating.
 Do your best to outsource on any additional help or infrastructure that you need instead of adding assets into your fledgling business.